 Patent Systems: First Inventor to File Vs First-to-Invent

 This includes the filing of a patent application by the inventor.

-First Inventor to File: How To Deal?
+First Inventor to File: How to Deal

-1# Get a clear understanding of the ‘First-Inventor-to-File’ system.
+Let us understand how one can deal smoothly with this patent system transition.
+First of all, get a clear understanding of the ‘First-Inventor-to-File’ system.
 Accordingly, you need to construct and execute your patent strategy.
 A good patent attorney or a patent agent can sail you through this pathway effectively.

-2# The first-inventor-to-file rules will be used for applications with an effective filing date of March 16, 2013, or later.
+The first-inventor-to-file rules will be used for applications with an effective filing date of March 16, 2013, or later.
 The term to be understood is “effective”.
 The AIA defines the term “effective filing date” for a claimed invention in a patent or application for patent (other than a reissue application or reissued patent) as the earliest of: (1) the actual filing date of the patent or the application for the patent containing the claimed invention; or (2) the filing date of the earliest application for which the patent or application is entitled, as to such invention, to a right of priority or the benefit of an earlier filing date under 35 U.S.C.
 119, 120, 121, 365, or 386.
 The effective filing date provides some judicious opportunities for start-ups as well as large business organizations and companies.

 For hassle-free searching and monitoring, we are always here.
-Visit our service page to know more.
+Visit our service page to know more – The Patent Search Firm.